mirisuzanne/miriamsuzanne/content/2017/06/21/twined-fragments.rst

   - url: https://medium.com/twined-fragments/twined-fragments-chapter-1-mothers-fathers-husbands-wives-9b25ea3aca3a
     src: 'Medium'
 summary: |
+  .. callmacro:: content/macros.j2#blockquote
+    :cite: 'Allison Washington'

-  “Mother finds me at her wardrobe, in her pumps and pearls.
+    Mother finds me at her wardrobe, in her pumps and pearls.
     *What are you doing?*
     Being a mommy.
     *Are you, then?*
-  She clips on the earrings (they pinch!), reaches for her lipstick.”
+    She clips on the earrings (they pinch!), reaches for her lipstick.

 *********************************